-The cells may be started in one domain or in separate domains.
-The cells have to have different names, since they are well known cells.
-Each cell has to be configured, only to listen on the interface it should serve with the -listen option.
-The locations of the grid host certificate and key files for the interface have to be specified explicitly with the -service-cert and -service-key options.
+The srm and the gridftp service have to be configured with the property listen, only to listen on the interface they should serve.
+The locations of the grid host certificate and key files for the interface have to be specified explicitly with the properties grid.hostcert.cert and grid.hostcert.key.

-The following example shows a setup for two network interfaces with the hostnames doora.grid.domain (111.111.111.5) and door-b.other.domain (222.222.222.5) which are served by two GridFTP door cells in one domain:
+In this example we show a setup for two GridFTP doors serving two network interfaces with the hostnames door-internal (111.111.111.5) and door-external (222.222.22.5) which are served by two GridFTP doors in two domains.